up42/up42-py/docs/tasking.md

 ## Step 3.
 Accept a EULA

-If you want to order the chosen collection for the first time, you need to accept its EULA.
-For more information on license agreements, see [Account management](https://docs.up42.com/getting-started/account/management#accept-end-user-license-agreements).
+If you want to order the chosen collection for the first time, you need to accept its end-user license agreement (EULA).
+For more information on license agreements, see [EULAs](https://docs.up42.com/getting-started/account/eulas).

 ## Step 4.
 Get a JSON schema of an order form